TobbeTripitaka/agrid/README.md

 # grid
 A grid for modelling, analyse, map and visualise multidimensional and multivariate data.
 The module contains a class for generating grid objects with variables and functions that deifines a multidimetional space with spatial extent.

+This shared code can be used as a package or just copy and paste snippets into your project.
+I've tried to keep the dependencies to a minimum and let the functions be rather indepentant.

 Main features:

   - Named coordinates using xarray